tea2code/fantasy-rts/documentation/plugins/VanillaCommand.md

 ## Development

-Access to all necessary interfaces can be aquired by adding the source directory to the include pathes and include `frts/vanillacommand` (e.g. `#include <frts/vanillacommand>`).
+Access to all necessary interfaces can be acquired by adding the source directory to the include paths and include `frts/vanillacommand` (e.g. `#include <frts/vanillacommand>`).

 ## Interfaces